 Sara Ellis Nilsson

 I have been employed as a university lecturer at the University of Gothenburg, Malmö University, and Lund University.
 In addition, I have been a visiting lecturer at the University of the Highlands and Islands (Orkney) and a research fellow at Stanford University.
 Since February 2019, I have been working as a Researcher in Nordic Medieval History at the Department of Cultural Sciences.
-From the Spring Term 2020, I am the Director of Studies for History.
+From January 2020 until December 2023, I was the Director of Studies in History.
+From January 2024, I am the Deputy Head of the Department of Cultural Sciences, with special responsibility for undergraduate and post-graduate education.

 I am also the Online Editor for Scandia: Tidskrift för historisk forskning.